MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2010-v2/element-2-displayname.md

 ---
-description: A friendly name that can be displayed to users.
+description: A friendly name that can be displayed to users (Windows 8.1, child of Properties).
 Search.Product: eADQiWindows 10XVcnh
 title: DisplayName (Windows 8.1 extensions schema, child of Properties) ms.assetid: f6f39a3e-0ec1-4590-a582-19360397dbc9